A Day On the Homestead – Changing Seasons, Laundry Woes, etc.

 When it’s time for supper I’ll heat up the now-thawed grilled chicken & corn on the cob along with the last of our leftover pinto beans.

-And I keep a plastic box in the fridge where all our salad fixings are already assembled & combined.
-There’s a small canning jar of chopped carrots and another one holding onions.
+And I keep a plastic box in the fridge where all our salad fixings are already chopped/sliced and placed in canning jars.
+There’s a small jar of chopped carrots and another one holding onions.

 After supper RancherMan & I bring in and fold or hang the rest of our clean laundry.
 And RancherMan brings in our *Retractable Clothesline and stores it back in the cabinet.
 It’s finally time for us to relax.